Home Vancouver Monthly Calendar Festivals and Events in Vancouver in 2023 Polish Festival Vancouver in 2023

 TIP #1: Go with an appetite!
 The Polish sausages and pierogies are delicious!
 There is a small beer garden too.

-TIP #2: There is limited free parking on the street in the area with either a 1 or 2-hour maximum time limit.
+TIP #2: There is limited free parking on the street in the area with either a one or two-hour maximum time limit.
 There is also pay parking, however, at the ICBC parkade in front of Lonsdale Quay just off Rogers Avenue, at the Lonsdale Quay Public Market and at Shipyard Commons.

 TIP #3: Take public transit if you can.
-The SeaBus is less than a 5-minute walk away.
+The SeaBus is less than a five-minute walk away.

 TIP #4: Either before or after visiting the Polish Festival, explore the region.
 Shipbuilders’ Pier is nice to walk along, and the indoor public market at Lonsdale Quay is interesting.
 MONOVA: the Museum of North Vancouver is also an exceptional place to learn about the history of the region.
 The museum also hosts free walking tours with Shipyard Pals.